The Satellite Years: Background and production

 Matt Talbott, who produced the album, provided vocals on the track "Escape Pods for Intangibles" due to a bet he made with bassist Chad Waldrup after Waldrup beat Talbott in the game GoldenEye.

 Guitarist Ryan Parrish departed the band after the album was recorded.
 Parrish did not like Trustkill taking over creative control from the band, while the other members sided with the label.
 Along with former vocalist Doug Venable, Parrish was the main songwriter for the band that resulted in its trademark melodic hardcore and Christian hardcore sound on The Frailty of Words and No Wings to Speak Of.
 Despite the creative and personnel differences he had with the other members, Parrish was still the primary songwriter on The Satellite Years.
 Parrish would later rejoin the band in May 2019.

-Reception
+Music

+The album employs both screaming and clean vocals.
+Alex Henderson of AllMusic said the album's style represents "what can happen when grindcore-ish vocals meet up with the sort of melodic intricacy that Radiohead is known for," calling it a "heaven/hell juxtaposition."
+Further, he compared the screaming to various extreme metal bands such as Dark Funeral, Carcass, Rotten Sound, and Cannibal Corpse.

+Critical reception

 The Satellite Years has received highly positive reviews since its release.

 AllMusic reviewer Alex Henderson praised Jay Forrest's screaming vocals and clean singing, as well as the band's ability to switch between hardcore and melodic elements without "sounding confused or unfocused."
 The Punk News review echoed Henderson's and favorably compared the album to Poison the Well and From Autumn to Ashes.
 Paul Gresch of Exclaim! said the band "smoothly fuses influences from virtually every genre of music found in today's hardcore/metal scene in a way that is not only incredibly talented but it also highly original" and called the album one of the best releases of the year.